 - 6 Garlic cloves sliced

 - 3 Scallions

-- Pour the marinade over hot mushrooms and cover with aluminium foil.
+Pour the marinade over hot mushrooms and cover with aluminum foil.

 Let it sit in the marinade until it’s cooled down and at room temperature.
 You can squeeze more lime juice over when ready to eat. *Lemon is another alternative!